 The closer the load is to your body, the better.
 Holding the load away from your body can increase the chance for strains and sprains to the shoulders, arms and back.

 While lifting, place feet shoulder width apart with one foot slightly back and turned outward to improve your balance.
 This will provide improved foot placement for quick reactions, a more stable lift, and decrease the risk of a back strain.

 - Nose follows toes

 Avoid twisting by keeping your feet and head aligned.
 Use your feet to change direction, making sure to keep your entire body in line as you do so.

-If you can, find ways to avoid lifting manually.
+If you can, find ways to avoid manual, physical lifting.
 When available, use mechanical lifts such as lifting tables, powered pallet jacks, forklifts and overhead lifting systems.
 Look for opportunities to integrate conveyor systems.
 Alternatively, try pushing or rolling instead of lifting, if possible.